Creating Accessible PDFs

 Once OCR scanned, the next step is to tag the document.
 Tagging documents will identify different areas of the content such as the difference between a heading, text, and image on the document's page.

-- Clip: How to Tag a PDF in Adobe Acrobat DC
+• Video: How to check Headings in Adobe Acrobat DC

 If your PDF originated in Word, it would be much easier to add headings in the Word document before converting to a PDF.
-If the PDF did not originate from Word, this video will show you how to add a heading in Adobe Acrobat DC.
+If the PDF did not originate from Word, this video will show you how to edit headings in Adobe Acrobat DC.

 Images and Alt Text